 - You may cut the ginger root into thin slices, then dehydrate them.

-- Grate or process the fresh ginger into a paste, then store it in a canning jar. ( Use proper cannig process)
+- Grate or process the fresh ginger into a paste, then store it in a canning jar. ( Use proper canning process)

 Ginger’s nutritional value and medicinal properties

-Ginger paste and powder are commonly used in East Asian and African dishes.
-It is also used for medicinal purposes.
-The most common use is ginger lemon tea to relieve nausea and indigestion.
+Ginger paste and powder are predominant in East Asian and African dishes.
+Ginger also has medicinal properties such as relieving nausea and indigestion.

-Ginger paste is also used to reduce swelling and pain of the joints.
-According to Healthline, Gingerol, the main component of ginger, has great anti-inflammatory and antioxidant properties, which help relieve these symptoms.
+Ginger paste also reduces swelling and joint pain.
+In addition, according to Healthline, Gingerol, the main component of ginger, has anti-inflammatory and antioxidant properties, which help relieve these symptoms.